 Not gonna lie— I secretly get excited every time I buy something in a glass jar, knowing that I am adding a jar to my collection.
 If you avoid plastic at the grocery store by opting for glass whenever possible, you’ll end up with a decent collection of jars.
 You can reuse them for storing leftover soups or pastas, shopping in the bulk bin, bringing tea or coffee on the go, or even as a container for your leftovers when dining out.

 I have dozens of jars and use them all regularly.
-Hot tip (pun intended): if you want to use a heat-proof jar for hot tea or coffee, make a “sleeve” using rubber bands to protect your hand from the heat, like how sustainablesabs does in this post.
-And to make this even more sustainable, reuse grocery store rubber bands that come wrapped around your spinach or broccoli for the sleeve.
+Hot tip (pun intended): If you want to use a heat-proof jar for hot tea or coffee, make a “sleeve” using rubber bands to protect your hand from the heat, like how @sustainablesabs does in this post.
+To make this even more sustainable, reuse rubber bands that come wrapped around your spinach or broccoli for the sleeve.
 So smart.